jlu5/ansible-dn42/README.md

 # ansible-dn42

-This repository contains the configs for AS4242421080 / JLU5-AS on [dn42](https://dn42.net/Home).
+This repository contains the configs for AS4242421080 / JLU5-AS on [dn42](https://dn42.dev/Home).
 For peering details, see https://jlu5.com/dn42

 ## Network topology

-This iteration of the network uses the Babel IGP and a partial mesh of iBGP routers + route reflectors.
+This iteration of the network uses the Babel IGP and a partial mesh of iBGP routers + route reflectors over WireGuard.
 Internal costs between nodes are [automatically generated](scripts/igpping/) based off latency and packet loss.

 [Routing Policy](ROUTING-POLICY.md)